Sam Riley

 Samuel Peter W. Riley (born 8 January 1980) is an English actor and singer.
 He is best known for his performance in the 2007 biographical film Control about the life of Ian Curtis, as protagonist Sal Paradise in the 2012 adaptation of the Jack Kerouac novel On the Road, and as Diaval in the 2014 film Maleficent.
 Riley received renown for his portrayal of Fitzwilliam Darcy in the 2016 film Pride and Prejudice and Zombies.

 Early life and education

-Riley was born in Menston, Bradford, West Yorkshire, the son of Amanda, a nursery school teacher, and Andrew Riley, a textile agent.
+Riley was born in Menston, Leeds,West Yorkshire, the son of Amanda, a nursery school teacher, and Andrew Riley, a textile agent.
 He was educated at Malsis School, an independent school in the village of Cross Hills in North Yorkshire, and at Uppingham School, an independent school in the market town of Uppingham in Rutland.

 Career

 Acting

 His breakthrough performance came when he played the role of Ian Curtis in the film Control, a biopic about the lead singer of the 1970s post-punk band Joy Division.
 The film received high critical acclaim due in good part to Riley's performance, which won him a selection of awards including the British Independent Film Award for "Most Promising Newcomer" a BAFTA "Rising Star" nomination; and a Mark Kermode nod for Best Actor 2007.

 Prior to his portrayal of Ian Curtis, Riley played The Fall frontman Mark E. Smith in the Michael Winterbottom film 24 Hour Party People, which details the Factory Records era and featured Sean Harris as Ian Curtis.
 Riley's scenes, however, were omitted from the final cut.

 In September 2007, Riley was cast in Gerald McMorrow's British science fiction film Franklyn.
 He starred as the lead role in 13, an English language remake of the French thriller 13 Tzameti, released in the U.S. 28 October 2011.
 He played the role of Pinkie Brown in Brighton Rock alongside Helen Mirren, an adaption of Graham Greene's novel, released 4 February 2011.
 He also starred in Walter Salles' film adaptation of Jack Kerouac's autobiographical On the Road playing the narrator and protagonist Sal Paradise.
 He also has a small role in the 2011 German comedy Woman in Love, in which his wife Alexandra Maria Lara plays the female lead.
 His role is listed as "Wagenmeister".

 In Byzantium (2012), a film directed by Neil Jordan, he appears alongside Gemma Arterton and Saoirse Ronan as Darvell.

 In 2012, Riley was cast as Diaval in Disney's Maleficent, alongside Angelina Jolie.
 The film was released May 2014.